jeromeetienne/learningthreejs.com/source/_posts/2013-04-23-closing-the-gap-between-html-and-webgl.markdown

 {% img right /data/2013-04-23-closing-the-gap-between-html-and-webgl/navigation-bar-small.png %}

 First let's see the result in action.
-Here is a demo I did to show all the videos I do for this blog.
+Here is a demo I did to show all the videos I have done for this blog.
 [Try it out](http://jeromeetienne.github.io/videobrowser4learningthreejs)!
 It shows a 3d scene with a tv set and three characters sitting on grass.

 The key point is on the tvset screen.
 This is an actual YouTube player.
 Not me emulating it, this is the real thing!
 You can access it anytime from the blog navigation bar as